fabianzelaya/java-intro/README.md

 - Database connection
 - And much, much more!

+## Why Use Java?

+- Java works on different platforms (Windows, Mac, Linux, Raspberry Pi, etc.)
+- It is one of the most popular programming language in the world
+- It is easy to learn and simple to use
+- It is open-source and free
+- It is secure, fast and powerful
+- It has a huge community support (tens of millions of developers)
+- Java is an object oriented language which gives a clear structure to programs and allows code to be reused, lowering development costs
+- As Java is close to C++ and C#, it makes it easy for programmers to switch to Java or vice versa

 ## Thanks for watching!

 If you liked my coding then follow me on my [Instagram](https://www.instagram.com/fabianzelayahn/) account.